 If a dentist decides that a root canal is needed, and the tooth is NOT treated, it will most likely become an abscessed tooth.
-The abcessed tooth can be extraordinarily painfull and usually need treatment immediately.
+The abscessed tooth can be extraordinarily painful and usually need treatment immediately.

 What should I do if I don’t have dental insurance and I need a root canal?

 If you need a root canal and you don’t have dental insurance, you have a few options.

 - Pay Cash: This will probably cost you about $700-$1200.

 - Get an Extraction: If you don’t care much about the tooth you could get it extracted for around $200-$300 depending on the tooth.

 - Buy No Waiting Period Dental Insurance and get a Root Canal: with a plan offered on this site, you can get the root canal done for a copay of around $250-$450 depending on which tooth the extent of the treatment.

 - Buy No Waiting Period Dental Insurance and get an Extraction: the plans offered on this site also cover extractions at low copays of $35-$100 depending on the extent of the work needing done.